 \section{Introduction}

 In a recent paper Freiberg and Kohl \cite{FK2019} studied the possibility to identify the attractor of a weighted iterated function system with the Martin boundary.
 To do so, they followed mainly the idea of Denker/Sato \cite{DS2001} and Lau/Ngai/Wang \cite{LauNgai2012, LauWang2015}.
 They adapted the transition probability of the associated Markov chain and were able to determine the Martin boundary under two conditions.
-The first condidion, called (B1), is simple and easy to verify.
-The second condition (B2) is quite harder and it is not obvious, if a fractal fulfills (B2).
-Because of this we want to investigate (B2), determine some properties and make this condition easier to manage.
+The first condition, called \ref{B1}, is simple and easy to verify.
+The second condition \ref{B2} is quite harder and it is not obvious, if a fractal fulfills \ref{B2}.
+Because of this we want to investigate \ref{B2}, determine some properties and make this condition easier to manage.

 The outline of this article is as follows: in section \ref{sec:preliminaries} we want to introduce the notation and summarize the work of \cite{FK2019}.
 We do not need all aspects of this article and thus we only present the most necessary.
-In section \ref{sec:simplB2} we investigate (B2) and reduce it in the sense that we only have to consider a finite number of words instead of a infinite number as it is in the original work.\\ In section \ref{sec:SG2} we want to apply the ideas of section \ref{sec:simplB2} to the Sierpi\'nski gasket.
-Thereby we will see that we can represent the Sierpi\'nski gasket as a Martin boundary, but sometimes not all weights of each part can be choosen arbitrarely.
-After this we want to consider in section \ref{sec:facts} some facts about (B2), where we introduce further the 3-level Sierpi\'nski gasket and a more general example called $n$-diamond propeller.\\ Last but not least we develope in section \ref{sec:algo} an algorithm to analyze every representation of an fractal.
+In section \ref{sec:simplB2} we investigate \ref{B2} and reduce it in the sense that we only have to consider a finite number of words instead of an infinite number as it is in the original work.\\ In section \ref{sec:SG2} we want to apply the ideas of section \ref{sec:simplB2} to the Sierpi\'nski gasket.
+Thereby we will see that we can represent the Sierpi\'nski gasket as a Martin boundary, but sometimes not all weights of each part can be chosen arbitrarily.
+After this we want to consider in section \ref{sec:facts} some facts about \ref{B2}, where we introduce further the 3-level Sierpi\'nski gasket and a more general example called $n$-diamond propeller.\\ Last but not least we develop in section \ref{sec:algo} an algorithm to analyze every representation of a fractal.
 For this we investigate the Sierpi\'nski gasket, the 3-level Sierpi\'nski gasket, the Vicsek fractal, the Pentagasket (with and without hole) and the Hexagasket.
-As we will see the number of weights which can be choosen arbitrarely vary in a broad way depending on the topology of the fractal.
+As we will see the number of weights which can be chosen arbitrarily vary in a broad way depending on the topology of the fractal.